Torbay Council: Composition

 Three of the independent councillors sit together as the "Independent Group" and the other is not aligned to a group.
-The next election is due in 2027 where all seats will be contested.

 Premises

 The council is based at Torquay Town Hall on Castle Circus, which had been completed in 1911 for the former Torquay Town Council.

 On its creation in 1968 the council also inherited the former Paignton Urban District Council's headquarters at Oldway Mansion and the former Brixham Urban District Council's headquarters at Brixham Town Hall.
 Oldway Mansion was used as additional office space for the council until 2013.
 Brixham Town Hall was transferred to Brixham Town Council in 2011.